 The set $\mathbb{T}_n$ of all full binary trees with $n$ leaves, or parenthesizations of $n$ letters, has been well-studied, and carries much structure.
 Its cardinality $|\mathbb{T}_n|$ is the $(n - 1)$\textsuperscript{th} Catalan number The \emph{rotation graph}, $\mathscr{R}_n$, is the graph with vertex set $\mathbb{T}_n$, in which edges correspond to a local change in the tree called a \textbf{rotation}, corresponding to changing a single parenthesis pair in the parenthesization.
 This graph $\mathscr{R}_n$ forms the vertices and edges of an $(n - 2)$-dimensional convex polytope called the \textbf{associahedron}, $K_{n+1}$.
 If we direct the edges of $\mathscr{R}_n$ in a certain fashion, we obtain the Hasse diagram for the well-studied \textbf{Tamari lattice}, $\mathscr{T}_n$, on $\mathbb{T}_n$, shown below for $n = 4$.

 The Tamari lattice has many properties, but it has certain deficiencies.
 For instance, it is not ranked.
-Although one can encode the Tamari order by componentwise comparison of the \textbf{bracketing vectors} $\langle T \rangle \in \{0, 1, \ldots, n - 2\}^{n - 1}$ of $T \in \mathscr{T}_n$, introduced by Huang and Tamari in \cite{ht:bracketingvectors}, only the meet is given by the componentwise minimum of these bracketing vectors; the join cannot be characterized similarly.
+Although one can encode the Tamari order by componentwise comparison of \emph{weight vectors} $\langle T \rangle \in \{0, 1, \ldots, n - 2\}^{n - 1}$ for $T \in \mathscr{T}_n$, introduced by Huang and Tamari in \cite{ht:bracketingvectors} for the lattice dual to $\mathscr{C}_n$, only the meet is given by the componentwise minimum of these weight vectors; the join cannot be characterized similarly.
 Furthermore, computing the \textbf{rotation distance} $d_{\mathscr{R}_n}(T_1, T_2)$ between two trees $T_1, T_2$ in the graph $\mathscr{R}_n$ does not appear to follow easily from knowing their meet and join in the Tamari lattice.